 Learning the resources and tools available for teaching history and social science.
 Hands-on development of methods for classroom use, including a minimum of 20 hours of observation and participation in history and social science classrooms is required.
 This course prepares teachers to meet the California state requirements for the multiple subjects credential in history and social science and equips students with knowledge and methodologies for the successful integration and teaching of these subjects.
-(Prerequisites: Multicultural Education TE 103, World Civilization I,
+Coursework contributes to California TPE 1, TPE 4, TPE 6, and TPE 9 (Prerequisites: TEDU123, HUMA251, and HUMA252)

-TEDU323 2 units Language, Culture, and Literacy (F)
+TEDU323 2 units LANGUAGE, CULTURE, AND LITERACY (F)

 Explores the wonder and development of language with various cultures, the literacy aspects of language development and structure, and attention to the development of concepts, vocabulary and contextual analysis.
 Areas covered in this course include the essential foundations for teaching reading, language and literature.
+Coursework contributes to California TPE 4, TPE 5, TPE 7, TPE 8, and TPE 11.